-Significantly, the Risk Evaluation information released by EPA regarding FGD gypsum fully supports the views of the gypsum industry regarding the safety of gypsum board manufactured with washed FGD gypsum.
+Importantly, studies have universally shown washed FGD to be safe.
+Risk evaluation information released by EPA regarding FGD affirms the safety of gypsum board manufactured with washed FGD gypsum.
 Specifically, in its February 2014 final report Coal Combustion Residual Beneficial Use Evaluation: Fly Ash Concrete and FGD Gypsum Wallboard, EPA states, “Based on the analysis set forth in this document, the evaluation concludes that environmental releases of constituents of potential concern (COPCs) from CCR fly ash concrete and FGD gypsum wallboard during use by the consumer are comparable to or lower than those from analogous non-CCR products, or are at or below relevant regulatory and health-based benchmarks for human and ecological receptors.”
 EPA’s evaluation further states, “The beneficial use of CCRs, when conducted in an environmentally sound manner, can contribute significant environmental and economic benefits.
 Environmental benefits include reduced greenhouse gas emissions, reduced need for disposing of CCRs in landfills, and reduced use of virgin resources.”

 EPA’s review corroborates the safety of FGD gypsum and encourages its continued use.
 The report’s conclusion states “EPA supports the beneficial use of . . .
 FGD gypsum in wallboard.
 The Agency believes these beneficial uses provide significant opportunities to advance Sustainable Materials Management (SMM).”
 Read the report.